 This method of job application is often used by large companies and organizations that have the time, space, and human resource to conduct traditional recruitment and selection.

 Traditional Recruitment Methods

-- Traditional Recruitment, the first step of the Recruitment process is to identify the current vacant positions, set up budgets for hiring new recruits, onboarding, and training.
+- Traditional Recruitment process, the first step of the recruitment process is to identify the current vacant positions, set up budgets for hiring new recruits, on-boarding, and training.

-- Subsequent tasks include reference check, background verifications, offering the selected candidates, notifying unsuccessful candidates, preparing and conducting onboarding activities.
-The traditional method emphasizes on obtaining as many resumes as possible and building the database for using it when needed.
+- Subsequent tasks include a reference check, background verification, offering the selected candidates, notifying unsuccessful candidates, preparing and conducting on-boarding activities.
+The traditional method emphasizes obtaining as many resumes as possible and building the database for using it when needed.

-- Agile recruiting emphasizes adherence to the recruitment process with pre-set timelines, involvement of the hiring managers’ right from the job analysis stage, timely and prompt feedback sharing, and steady progress.
+- The Agile recruiting process emphasizes adherence to the recruitment process with pre-set timelines, involvement of the hiring managers right from the job analysis stage, timely and prompt feedback sharing, and steady progress.

 - The recruitment team needs to complete the entire hiring process (including feedback and retrospection) within the pre-set timelines, and bring the candidates on board within the stipulated time.